ASMIRT 2023 Award Winners

 The Varian Award

 Awarded to a radiation therapist who has made a significant contribution to the field of radiation therapy, sponsored by Varian.
 To learn more about the Varian Award, click here.
-Nominations for the 2022 Varian Award will open August 2021.
+Nominations for the 2024 Varian Award are now open.

 Awarded to members of the Australian Society of Medical Imaging and Radiation Therapy who have met the criteria of Advanced Practice as defined by the ASMIRT Board of Directors.